Diegod96/Spark-Project/README.md

 ## TODO
 * ~~Reduce the amount of data that has to be queried on page load~~
+* Chnage how database is queried to prevent page refresh on every character inputted to search bar.
 * Do more EDA of the data in the Spark Analysis section
 * Add more graphs and figures for the viewer
 * Get trending hashtags